jozanza/bem-utils/README.md

 // -> Button__content__text--large Button__content__text--purple

 /**
- *  When '+@' is used at the start of the classString,,
+ *  When '+@' is used at the start of the classString,
  *  the root className will always be printed
  */